-This is one of the best dive sights to see the halocline (where sea water meets fresh water), the cenote has a depth of 50 feet, there is a permanent guide line, that you must follow at all time, we stay underwater for 40 minutes, is full of rock formations, and the way the light glows from the small entrances it looks like a skull from under the water.
+This is one of the best dive sites to see the halocline (where seawater meets freshwater).
+The cenote has a depth of 50 feet and there is a permanent guideline that you must follow at all times.
+You’ll stay underwater for 40 minutes, during which time you’ll see a cavern full of rock formations and be stunned by how the glorious light from the small entrances above looks like a skull from below.

 Cenote Calavera also known as Temple of Doom, is one of the best cave and cavern dives in the area is a must do when checking out our cenotes.
-The Halocline has a beautiful effect, when is not disturb, it looks like a glass breaking a ray of light, if some goes through it looks like everything is out of focus.
-If you pay attention form the north side of the cenote and look up the entrances and two little openings you can see a skull, two eyes and his mouth. you can see the color of the water changing, fresh been more green, and salt water being crystal clear.
+The halocline, in particular, is a beautiful effect.
+When not disturbed, it looks like a glass breaking a ray of light.
+When something passes through it, it makes it appear as if everything is just slightly out of focus.
+If you float at the north side of the cenote and look up towards the entrances and two little openings you can see the two eyes and the mouth of the skull.
+You can also see the color of the water change, with the freshwater being greener and the saltwater crystal clear.

 Recommendations: Bring biological bug spray, at Kook diving we provide with all the necessary equipment for this dive (5 mm wetsuit, boots, fins, mask, bcd or a plate with harness and a wing, DIN regulators scuba pro, Hog, aqua lung, apex, dive computer, lights, and a go pro camera).

 It’s very easy to get to this cenote from Tulum.
 Simply head out of town on the road to Coba for around five minutes.
 It’s an easily rideable distance if you’re hiring a bicycle and are only planning to snorkel.
 You will see a sign with a skull on it (the word calavera means “skull” in Spanish) showing you where to access the cenote.